 Saranda: land of seven hundred hills

-2018 is made for trips; courtesy to the list of holidays which made passages for 3 to 4 day’s trip through out the year.
+2018 is made for trips; courtesy to the list of holidays which made passages for 3 to 4 day’s trip throughout the year.
 In one of such long weekends, we wanted to make some trips before winter would flee.
 But, availing trains and accommodations in all popular destinations seemed impossible due to late planning.
 Hence, we had to opt for an offbeat trip to the land of seven hundred hills: Saranda.

 The train came in right time and we boarded our compartment crowded with tourists.
 Before finishing the morning nap, I got busy tracking where all these tourists might go.
 Eventually, almost all of them got down at Tatanagar junction leaving us to take a trail of hills and forests.
 The long train journey finally ended at 1 pm at Barbil station.

-Though, I thought Hotel Aadhar would be in walking distance, we had to book an auto for Rs.
-150. We reached hotel, finished the booking formalities and deposited our luggage at our rooms.
+Though I thought Hotel Aadhar would be in walking distance, we had to book an auto for Rs.
+150. We reached the hotel, finished the booking formalities and deposited our luggage at our rooms.
 The rooms were good, spacious and neatly decorated with necessary appliances like geyser and TV.
 I asked others to order something for lunch in the hotel-restaurant and left to meet the driver, the hotel-manager booked.
 In these trail of Barbil full of mining plants, tourists vehicles are mostly SUVs.
 We booked a Bolero charging us Rs.
 800 / 1200 for local / outstation day trips except the fuel-charge calculated based on 10 Km/litre.
 To make the calculation simpler, a local day trip of 60 Km will cost Rs 1220 (Rs.
-800 and fuel charge of Rs 420 considering diesel costed Rs 70 per litre).
+800 and fuel charge of Rs 420 considering diesel cost Rs 70 per litre).
 After booking the car, I joined others for lunch.
-The food was of poor quality and over-priced (costed us Rs.
+The food was of poor quality and over-priced (cost us Rs.
 1000 for 6 meals).
 After lunch, we tested our cameras in front of the hotel until the car got ready.

 Finally, we started at 2.45 pm.
 On our way, our driver Sukdeb da (Contact: 9438710840) informed how economic it would be if we could contact him directly.
 It was obvious but, I couldn’t help as didn’t get any cab-details while going through related blogs and forums.
 However, Sukdeb da knew the trail very well and understood what kind of spots we are looking at.
-This was important as 2 days were not enough to visit all the places as, they were scattered across and the inconsistent road-conditions due to the mighty dumpers from mining plants.
+This was important as 2 days were not enough to visit all the places as they were scattered across and the inconsistent road-conditions due to the mighty dumpers from mining plants.

 The whole town is surrounded by numbers of hills though due to fog, only a few were visible near demarcation.
 But, Barbil can also be called as the land of seven hundred bumpers.
 To limit dumper’s atrocities over other vehicles, those were necessary, Sukdeb da told.